-Actually we don't own these beads.
+Actually, we don't own these beads.
 We are their custodians in the sense that they will outlive us by far.
-We will disappear and they will travel on.
+We will disappear, and they will travel on.
 Yes, beads are great travelers!

 Let me here give a good tip to the western collector.
-At the same time it can serve as a warning to the eastern collector: 'Board the train before it is too late once again!'
+At the same time, it can serve as a warning to the eastern collector: 'Board the train before it is too late once again!'

 Collecting mainstream beads or beads of beauty

 It is still possible to purchase ancient unetched beads of unheard esthetic beauty in Asia and the east for reasonable prices.
 The rising third world middle class collectors have yet not cultivated an eye that makes them able to recognize the refined artistic skills of their ancestors.
-The nuveau riche middle class man of the
+The nouveau riche middle-class man of the

-Furthermore this new type of first generation middle class collector is parroting the trend of Tibetan Buddhist traditions, but without the deeper knowledge these traditions incorporate.
+Furthermore, this new type of first-generation middle-class collector is parroting the trend of Tibetan Buddhist traditions, but without the deeper knowledge, these traditions incorporate.

 Let me here make a related comment.
 Most bead collectors are as mentioned, primarily collecting etched beads.
-However in my view, the making of etched beads marked a fall from the peak of artistic bead production.
+However, in my view, the making of etched beads marked a fall from the peak of artistic bead production.

 As evidence for this 'opinion' or fleeting viewpoint, I refer to the late Indus beads on ancientbead.com

 Platonistic idea so far hidden in the stone.
 When etching became the main trend, the bead maker could take almost every 'Tom, Harry and Dick stone' and make the desired patterns with a little etching.
 They did not any longer have to search through literally tons of stone to find the right piece.

-managed to reach an artistic acceptable level in the Tibetan DZI-beads and in the Burmese Pyu-beads.
+managed to reach an acceptable artistic level in the Tibetan DZI- and the Burmese Pyu-beads.

 Most of the ancient Indian made etched beads are not made with loving care.

-They point at a growing, most probably Buddhist, middle class and lower class demand for mass produced stone beads with divine protective powers.
-Bead etching became main stream hand in hand with King Asoka’s successful transformation of India into a Buddhist empire.
+They point at a growing, most probably Buddhist, middle class and lower class demand for mass-produced stone beads with divine protective powers.
+Bead etching became mainstream hand in hand with King Asoka’s successful transformation of India into a Buddhist empire.
 In the late Indus and early classical Indian time, skillfully crafted beads without etching were still dominant as jewels for the few.

 That is why I elsewhere on Ancientbead.com advocate for the hypothesis that the stone bead culture is linked particular to the Buddhist culture and its predecessor, the Indus culture.
 Stone beads are not an integral part of the Arian Hindu culture.